codeinchq/router/README.md

-# Code Inc. PSR7 & PSR15 router library
+# Code Inc. PSR-7 & PSR-15 router library

-`lib-psr15router` is a [PSR15](https://www.php-fig.org/psr/psr-15/) router library written in PHP 7, processing [PSR7](https://www.php-fig.org/psr/psr-7/) [requests](https://www.php-fig.org/psr/psr-7/#32-psrhttpmessagerequestinterface) and [responses](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface).
+`lib-PSR-15router` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) router library written in PHP 7, processing [PSR-7](https://www.php-fig.org/psr/psr-7/) requests and responses.
 A router is a component in charge of determining which handler to call to answer a request, to call the selected handler and then to returns the HTTP response to the web browser.
 It knowns a list of routes and their matching handlers.

-A handler can be any class implementing [PSR7 `ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) or even a
+A router is technically a PSR-15 middleware and request handler (it implements [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface) and [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)).

 **Here is how the router works :**
-1. The router receives a PSR7 request (implementing [PSR7 `ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often the request is built form the current web browser request using `ServerRequest::fromGlobals()`)
+1. The router receives a PSR-7 request (implementing [`ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often the request is built form the current web browser request using `ServerRequest::fromGlobals()`)
-2. The router searches for a compatible handler (implementing [PSR15 `RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)) to process the request, in order to do so the path of the request's URI is compared with the known routes using `fnmatch()`;
+2. The router searches for a compatible PSR-15 handler (implementing [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)) in its internal stack to process the request, in order to do so the path of the request's URI is compared with the known routes using [`fnmatch()`](http://php.net/manual/fr/function.fnmatch.php);
-4. The router instantiate (if required) the PSR15 handler.
+4. The router calls (and instantiate if required) the PSR-15 handler with the PSR-7 request.
+The handler returns a PSR-7 response (implementing [`ResponseInterface`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface)).
-5. The router passes the PSR15 handler and the PSR7 request to a middleware in charge of processing the request and building the PSR7 response.
-6. The router passes the PSR7 response to a PSR7 response sender in charge of streaming the response to the web browser.
+7. The response can be passed to a PSR-15 MiddleWare or directly streamed to the browser using a [response sender](https://github.com/CodeIncHQ/lib-psr7responsesender).